 In coordination with the American Heart Association and The American Academy of Pediatrics and their recommendations, our athletic department requires all school athletes to receive cardiac and concussion screenings.
 The testing includes a baseline EKG and resting blood pressure along with a thorough review of medical history and EKG interpretation by a pediatric cardiologist.

-Many SBP Rowers will need to be tested at the beginning of the fall season.
+Many SBP Rowers will need to be tested at the beginning of the fall/ spring seasons.
 There is no cost associated with cardiac and concussion screening at St. Benedict's.

 Just Click Here to print/ download the form and return it to the Athletic Department ASAP.
-The Rowing team's first screening date will be July 28th, 2016.
+The Rowing team's first screening date will sometime during August of 2018.
+The final date will be annouced once Summer Phase begins.

-In recent years the state of NJ has made significant changes to the physical requirement to participate in athletics and intramural activities.
-Since all students at SBP are encouraged to participate in athletics and/or intramurals we have extended these requirements to all students.
+In recent years the state of NJ has made significant changes to the physical requirement for participating in high school athletics and intramural activities.
+Therefore, all student athletes at SBP must have complete the new physical form below before the beginning of each academic year.

 Click Here to learn what you need to do.